Christian-Stefan/Team-Internship/README.md

-# ETFD Repository
+# CLAV Repository

-Welcome to the ETFD main repository.
+Welcome to the CLAV main repository.
 This repository serves as the central hub for all project-related source code, documentation, and task tracking.

 ## 📅 Way of Working